 3.1 Customizing Field Attributes

-Django Forms allows you to modify the attributes of HTML elements using attrs
+Django Forms allows you to modify the attributes of HTML elements using attrs.

 Example: Changing Field Attributes